cardstack/cardstack-documentation/guides/release/card-sdk/schema.md

 ## Fields

-Every card can contain other other cards that display data, influence layout, or allow user inputs.
+Every card can contain other cards that display data, influence layout, or allow user inputs.
 Out of the box, the Card Builder provides some basic cards called "fields" that are form inputs of many different types:

 * `boolean` _(ex. `true`)_